stellar/stellar-core/docs/software/commands.md

   `droppeer?node=NODE_ID[&ban=D]`<br>
   Drops peer identified by NODE_ID, when D is 1 the peer is also banned.

+* **unban**
+  `unban?node=NODE_ID[&ban=D]`<br>
+  Unban banned peer identified by NODE_ID.

 * **info[?compact=true]**
   Returns information about the server in JSON format (sync state, connected peers, etc).
 When `compact` is set to `false`, adds additional information

 * **ll**
   `ll?level=L[&partition=P]`<br>
-  Adjust the log level for partition P where P is one of Bucket, Database, Fs, Herder, History, Ledger, Overlay, Process, SCP, Tx (or all if no partition is specified).
-Level is one of FATAL, ERROR, WARNING, INFO, DEBUG, VERBOSE, TRACE.
+  Adjust the log level for partition P where P is one of Fs, SCP, Bucket, Database, History, Process, Ledger, Overlay, Herder, Tx, LoadGen, Work, Invariant, Perf (or all if no partition is specified).
+Level is one of FATAL, ERROR, WARNING, INFO, DEBUG, TRACE.

 * **logrotate**
   Rotate log files.